gxrsha/sheets-api-demo/README.md

 Using Sheet.best to use their API methods: https://sheet.best/

+Download repo and run
+`npm run start`

-There are 2 paths you can play with
+Open postman there are 2 paths you can play with
 ```
-GET /sheet
+GET localhost:3000/sheet
 ```
 ```
-POST /sheet
+POST localhost:3000/sheet
 ```
 ```
 Sample of body to send on POST request